Welcome to today's edition of the Rush 24-7 podcast.

 This is unbecoming.

-When you mock what's going on in Westminster Abbey and Buckingham Palace, don't ever doubt uh Barack Obama is a uh is a product his accession is a product of the monarchical urge from people who think that a great leader, a benign sovereign from the clouds can save them all.
+His accession is a product of the monarchical urge from people who think that a great leader, a benign sovereign from the clouds, can save them all.

-This idea that somehow you need the great leader, the the the superbeing, the man who bestrides the planet almost like a god, which is what was said about Do you remember all this stuff about Obama uh the uh what's his name?
+This idea that somehow you need the great leader, the super being, the man who bestrides the planet almost like a god, which is what was said about it.

 You don't need the super leader.

-You need a modest American citizen who understands that the people are not his subjects but that he is the servant of the people in a constitutional republic.
+You need a modest American citizen who understands that the people are not his subjects, but that he is the servant of the people in a constitutional republic.

-You know, Barack Obama isn't our boss uh we employ him he works for us.
+You know, Barack Obama isn't our boss.

 You might as well not have bothered dumping George III in the first place.